Syncing 10,000 leads/mo? GET A DEMO

 The importance of online to offline conversion tracking

 By analyzing the data from offline conversions, you can provide a more targeted user experience and increase conversions.
 For example, this can be done by identifying which time of the day or day of the week offers the highest engagement.
-Therefore, you can communicate with users at a time that is best aligned with their behaviors.
+So you can communicate with users at a time that is best aligned with their behaviors.

 1. Users watch or click on your Facebook Ads